donnol87/landing-page-1/README.md

 Skills that will be used in this project include, html, css, flexbox, terminal, git, github, minimal javascript & lottiefiles.

-The function of the landing page is to share information on running animations on websites to point people where people should click, view content, etc.
+The function of the landing page is to share information on running animations on websites like showing people where to click, view content, draw attention etc.

 Major function is viewing content only.